builderjer/thermostat/README.md

 ## Basic Concept
 Use a raspberry pi or an arduino or a combination of several to provide a "Smart Thermostat" for my home.
-I would like use a tablet as a visual interface that shows a self hosted webpage.
+I would like use a tablet as a visual interface that shows a self hosted web page.
-This way, I can do modifications from a centeral computer, (my laptop), and access the thermostat from afar.
+This way, I can do modifications from a central computer, (my laptop), and access the thermostat from afar.
-I also want the settings, even simple temp adjustment, to require administrative privilages.
+I also want the settings, even simple temp adjustment, to require administrative privileges.
 (I have kids!!)

 ### Why Not Buy One
 First reason would be that I have a hard time spending money on things that I don't actually control.